-For best results, use a test pattern such as a smooth gray consisting of a clear pattern of black and white pixels, or a similar "half on, half off" graphic image, such as the Windows 2000 shutdown screen.
+For best results, use a test pattern such as a smooth grey consisting of a clear pattern of black and white pixels.
 Adjust the slide bar until the vertical stripes broaden to the point where one large stripe fills the image.
 If the image still exhibits some shimmer or noise, adjust Pixel Phase (below).